The Ultimate Shower Screen Buying Guide

 Shower Screen Maintenance

 One of the most difficult areas of a home to keep clean is the shower screen.
-Water, soap scum, and limestone will inevitably build up over the cause of standard use, causing the glass to become cloudy and stained.
+Water, soap scum, and limestone will inevitably build up over the course of standard use, causing the glass to become cloudy and stained.
 Removing once and for good once the glass is affected is impossible.

 So, what are the options?